 Ever since reading Emily Dickinson, have you been overtaken by a confusion-a strange compulsion to-use-dashes-everywhere?
 And what about those parentheses?!
 This page summarizes the uses and differences between the two, offering clear and concise guidance regarding when to block off words with dashes and when to put tangential thoughts into parentheses.
 J.K.

 With examples ranging from the discussion of hairy knuckles to advice about plague rats, the Oatmeal will help you learn to master this pesky punctuation mark.
 You will learn about the different uses of semicolons; the internal semicolon is illustrated in this very sentence!
 In its poster format, you could easily forget that you're learning grammar.
 As said by the author, "Both bears and semicolons have pause."
 M.C.K.

-Hyphens and Dashes (LeTourneau University)
+Hyphens and Dashes (Purdue University)

 What is the correct use of the hyphen and the dash?
 What is the difference between them?
 The hyphen is short, single-character line that connects words together, whereas a dash is double the length of a hyphen and indicates a break or interruption of a thought.
 This website discusses the different uses of the hyphen and the dash with accompanying examples.
 C.B.

 Semicolons (Grammar Girl)

 Students commonly fear the semi-colon.
 Did you know that a semicolon should actually be used to separate two main clauses?
 Not too scary at all, but if you are letting your fear of the semicolon control you, then check out this article that outlines exactly how this very not scary punctuation mark can make your sentences more interesting and complex.
 So have no fear!
 Grammar Girl is here!
 C.H.